hadialaddin/crypto-genie/README.md

 # Crypto Genie

 Suite of Automated Monitors (Bots) to empower Day Traders and enable them to stick to their Trade Plans — Risk:Reward ratios.
 Althoguh designed to automate most of the Risk:Reward aspects of day trading, this suite of tools acts as an assistant instead of auto-pilot.

-Always monitor positions and actions taken by these monitors.
+Always verify any actions taken by these monitors, and manually manage your positions.
 Use at your own risk!

 ## Features

 ### Risk Management Monitor
 Automated Risk Management Monitor for cryptocurrencies exchanges that forces all open positions to adhere to specific risk ratios, defined per asset.
 Simply, it automatically adds/modifies _**Stop Loss(s)**_ for any position created or modified, making sure that the maximum Stop Loss (after leverage, in case of using Margin) does not exceed a specific ratio.
+It also has an Emergency Enforced Market Stop Loss in case a position is open and the price already broke the allowed Stop Loss range.

 NOTE: Updating the Leverage won't automatically update your stop loss for the respective position.
 You would need to change it upon updating so that it auto adjusts.